-We believe the market for excavators presents a strong potential for growth.
-Currently, most of the excavators used in China are imported, which is primarily due to the higher technological requirements for excavators, as compared with other construction machinery, and the lack of pricing advantage of China-based manufacturers as a result of the abundant supply of imported pre-owned machinery from Japan and Korea in China.
-However, as China-based excavator manufacturers enhance their technologies, increase capital expenditures and improve the quality human resources, we believe the market share for excavators made by China-based manufacturers will increase.
+We believe the market for excavators presents a strong potential for growth in the long term.
+Currently, a significant portion of the excavators used in China are imported, which is primarily due to the higher technological requirements for excavators, as compared with other construction machinery, and the lack of pricing advantage of China-based manufacturers as a result of the abundant supply of imported pre-owned machinery from Japan and Korea in China.
+However, as China-based excavator manufacturers enhance their technologies, increase capital expenditures and improve the quality human resources, we believe the market share for excavators made by China-based manufacturers will continue to increase.
+In particular, Zoomlion increased its market share from 0.4% in 2009 to 1.1% in 2011, according to CCMA.
+Zoomlion's market share further increased to 2.5% for the nine months ended September 30, 2012.
 Meanwhile, excavators are widely used in developed countries, and have even replaced the use of loaders.
 We expect excavators to gradually replace loaders in China as the construction machinery industry becomes more technologically advanced.